-An orthopedic surgeon conducts a thorough diagnosis for carpal tunnel syndrome to assess the severity of the condition.
+An orthopaedic surgeon conducts a thorough diagnosis of carpal tunnel syndrome to assess the severity of the condition.
 The diagnosis includes a physical examination in which the orthopedic surgeon performs nerve conduction studies for the hand, shoulder, wrist, neck, and other body parts that can cause nerve pressure.
 The doctor may further check the sensation of the fingers and the strength of the muscles in your hand.
 To detect the root cause, the surgeon may recommend a few diagnostic tests.
-Some of them are-
+Some of them are

 Benefits of Endoscopic Carpal Tunnel Surgery over Open Carpal Tunnel Surgery

 The following are a few significant factors that showcase the benefits of endoscopic carpal tunnel surgery over open-cut carpal tunnel surgery-Â

 - Blood loss- The incision made in endoscopic surgery is smaller, which results in minimal bleeding compared to open-cut surgery.Â Â